 Job to job I swapped one after the other

 Grievances, more than I can count

 These lyrics come from a song called ‘Shenzhen, Shenzhen’, which was written by Power Bass D – a band made up of migrant workers in Shenzhen.
 Each migrant worker has their own day job, and in their spare time, they busk, and perform in places like factories and bars to express themselves as migrant workers.

-According to the present system, social welfare and protection is linked to hukou registration, which means children without a local hukou are not entitled to enjoy local medical services and education.
+According to the present system, social welfare and protection is linked to one’s hukou registration, which means children without a local hukou are not entitled to enjoy local medical services and education.
 Even though Dan Dan was born and grew up in Shenzhen, his hukou is in Hubei where his father was born, which means he can't enjoy the welfare provided by the Shenzhen government.
 ‘Like other children, Dan Dan needed to see doctors regularly when he was under one.
-But as he didn’t have Shenzhen’s hukou, we couldn’t buy an insurance policy for him.
-That means medical expense spent on Dan Dan was even greater than what on baby formula,’ Xiao Na said.
-Dong Jun was worried that their son couldn’t enter publicly-funded school which would narrow his future development and even lead him into poverty.
+But as he didn’t have a Shenzhen hukou, we couldn’t buy an insurance policy for him.
+That means medical expenses spent on Dan Dan were even greater than what we spent on baby formula,’ Xiao Na said.
+Dong Jun was worried that their son couldn’t enter a public school, which would limit his future development and could even lead him into poverty.

 Watch more videos here

 Is a smartphone-free childhood a happy one?